+Moong Badi or Vadi is made out of moong dal and it’s used in curries with potatoes.
 Traditionally housewives made Moong Badi at home in summers but nowadays no one makes them at home any more.
 Now you get them ready made in stores.
-Moong Badi is made out of moong dal and it’s used with potatoes while preparing a curry.
+But I am a big proponent of following the family traditions and make at home so here is my recipe.

 |Preparation Time:||30 minutes|